Flunking Democracy

 featured image

-We frequently measure schools by how well children do in math and English and science.
-But schools serve another function we must not ignore — preparing children to become responsible citizens in a democracy.
+We regularly measure schools by how well children do in math, English and science.
+But we expect schools to serve another essential function — they prepare children to become responsible citizens in a democracy.

 We are living through a time when the direction of our democracy is debated almost daily.
 Are we preparing children to understand today’s issues?